tmr258/GettingAndCleaningData/README.md

 4. if you have multiple tables , they should contain a column in the table that enables them to be linked

 Order of processing

--Now the tidy data set has to be made containing the averages for the variables per person and per activity.
+- Now the tidy data set has to be made containing the averages for the variables per person and per activity.
 First is to produce the long and narrow data set, using the melt() function.
 This results in dataMelt, a long set of 813,621 rows and 4 columns, "Unique_ID_of_testperson", "Activity_of_the_testperson", Variable and the values of the variables.
--Create the vars temporary object that is used to make the statement to generate the tidyDataset more compact.
-It contains the variable names tBodyAcc-mean()-X to fBodyBodyGyroJerkMag-meanFreq() -Finally the tidy data set is created with the means of the variable for the activities per test person
+- Create the vars temporary object that is used to make the statement to generate the tidyDataset more compact.
+It contains the variable names tBodyAcc-mean()-X to fBodyBodyGyroJerkMag-meanFreq()
+- Finally the tidy data set is created with the means of the variable for the activities per test person

 tidyDataset <- dcast(dataMelt, Unique_ID_of_testperson + Activity_of_the_testperson ~vars,mean)

 This produces a data set which fullfils the criteria for tidy data, each measurement a row, each variable a column.
 It is Narrow and long.

--Final step is to export the data frame by using write.table(tidyDataset, file = "tidyDataset.txt", row.names = FALSE) -Last part of the script is to again remove the temporary objects to leave just the tidyDataset in memory as result.
+- Final step is to export the data frame by using write.table(tidyDataset, file = "tidyDataset.txt", row.names = FALSE)
+- Last part of the script is to again remove the temporary objects to leave just the tidyDataset in memory as result.
 The variables dataMelt, vars, final_rundata_set are removed.

 END OF DOCUMENT